Faculty Associates

 We're teaming up with Rowan faculty members to promote their political and policy-oriented research.
 Click below to read up on bios, areas of expertise, and find links to their research.

-If you are a Rowan University faculty member interested in having your policy research promoted, click HERE to download our 2024 Faculty Associates Application Form.
+If you are a Rowan University faculty member interested in promoting your policy research, click to download RIPPAC's 2024 Faculty Associates Application Form (PDF).

 Prof. Andrew Gooch (Candidate Policy Positioning, Public Opinion about Issues, Policy-Based Experiments)